 Enhancing levels of NAD+ in mitochondria via delivery of various precursor compounds as supplements is growing in popularity as an approach to boost faltering mitochondrial function and thus modestly slow the progression of aging.
 A human trial demonstrated improved vascular function as a result of nicotinamide riboside supplementation, for example.
 Researchers here show that increased NAD+ will likely make worse the inflammatory signaling of senescent cells, however.
 Senescent cells accumulate with age, and are an important cause of the chronic inflammation of aging that drives the progression of many age-related diseases.

-The results here suggest that efficient senolytic treatments to selectively destroy senescent cells should proceed any of the current approaches to raising levels of NAD+ in older individuals - and it is an open question as to whether any of the existing available options are efficient enough to make NAD+ enhancement safe in the longer term.
+The results here suggest that efficient senolytic treatments to selectively destroy senescent cells should precede any of the current approaches to raising levels of NAD+ in older individuals - and it is an open question as to whether any of the existing available options are efficient enough to make NAD+ enhancement safe in the longer term.
 Those people self-experimenting with NAD+ precursor supplementation should consider keeping a close eye on markers of inflammation.

 Cellular senescence is a stable growth arrest that is implicated in tissue ageing and cancer.
 Senescent cells are characterized by an upregulation of proinflammatory cytokines, which is termed the senescence-associated secretory phenotype (SASP).
 NAD+ metabolism influences both tissue ageing and cancer.
 However, the role of NAD+ metabolism in regulating the SASP is poorly understood.
 Here, we show that nicotinamide phosphoribosyltransferase (NAMPT), the rate-limiting enzyme of the NAD+ salvage pathway, governs the proinflammatory SASP independent of senescence-associated growth arrest.